sr-palatasingh/AWS-DevOps-Blog/posts/day-1.md

 ---

-**Coming up on Day 2:** Client-server architecture and virtualization — two more networking/infra fundamentals before we head into AWS.
+**Coming up on Day 2:** Client-server architecture one of networking fundamentals before we head into AWS.
 ## Where to read & follow
 - Dev.to: [https://dev.to/sr-palatasingh/series/42698]
 - Hashnode: [https://sr-palatasingh.hashnode.dev/series/aws-devops-blog]